uiowa-cs-3210-spr24/quiz0304/README.md

 git push
 ```
 You'll need to authenticate with your Github username and PAT for both pulling and pushing since this is a private repository.

+## Further Reading
+See [here](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/) for a more involved explanation but remember to `git pull` before you `git push`.